Main Page A-D found here

 - Mundane Utility: Hardison retasks two satellites just so he can torrent the latest episode of Doctor Who.
 Strangely, the episode aired the week after the 2009 Who Christmas special.
 And honestly, is there a Who fan here who wouldn't do the same thing?

-- Mugging the Monster: A Loan Shark targets Nate's favorite pub after its owner had borrowed money from him.
-He does this after the funeral of the original owner.
+- In "The Bottle Job" a Loan Shark targets Nate's favorite pub after its owner had borrowed money from him.
+The shark does this after the funeral of the original owner while the wake was still happening.

-- The Murder After: "The Morning After Job" centres around the team convincing a mark that this has happened.
+- The Murder After: "The Morning After Job" centers around the team convincing a mark that this has happened.

 - Musical Spoiler: During "The Order 23 Job", an out of place bit of Middle-Eastern music cuts in when Hardison gets into a Marshall's car to search it.
 Except that the Armenian assassin's car is actually the second one he searches.
 And Armenia is in the Caucasus.
 Someone on the sound team screwed up.